nikoskarakostas/migrate/README.md

 - File extension of the built file must be .so
 - Changes must be contained in the Migration function.
 This is the one that will be executed.
 Follow the structure of the example above.
-- CONN, DB, ERR declarations are mandatory.
+- CONN, DB, Err, TargetSchema declarations are mandatory.
 These are accessed by the package and get to point to package's memory addresses.

 ## Basic Functionality
 In a nutshell, we read the bytes of the binary file, fetch them, create a temporary file, write the feched data to it and call the [plugin](https://golang.org/pkg/plugin/) package in order to execute the binary's Migration func.